“Every individual matters – human and animal.

 - Personal relationships.
 Positive word-of-mouth among public housing residents is critical.
 There is no need for typical non-profit outreach when residents are in charge.

 - Respect.
-Treat people with dignity and give them a positive service experience; they tell others.
+Treat people with dignity and give them a positive service experience.
+They’ll tell others.

-- Put resources into the hands of people who use them.
+- Put veterinary resources into residents’ hands.
 Programs are designed and managed by people who live and work in public housing.
-They have vast knowledge and innovative ideas.
+They have the knowledge, and right, to prioritize which community issues to tackle, and offer innovative solutions.
 We were smart enough to listen.

-- Respond.
-Families have services when they need them.
-Nobody has been turned down for basic healthcare in 10 years.
+- Responsiveness.
+Families have services when they need them throughout the year.
+Nobody has been turned down for basic healthcare in over 10 years.

 - Accountability.
 We share our records, funding, salaries, financial data, and outcomes with communities, funders, and nonprofit agencies alike.

-- A critical mass.
-When most neighborhood families take care of their pets, they encourage others to do the same.
-In time, that public housing neighborhood will undergo a change.
+- A critical mass of responsible pet owners.
+When neighborhood families take care of their pets, they can help others do the same.

 - Board composition.
-Only people with personal or professional experiences in public housing are qualified to serve on the organization’s board.
-Their knowledge is vital.
+Only people with personal or professional ties to public housing are qualified to serve on the board.